Dry Leaf: Production

-"Dry Leaf" is the English translation of a football pass coined in the 1950s by two-times World Cup winner Brazilian player Didi (Portuguese: folha seca).
+"Dry Leaf" is the English translation of a football pass coined in the 1950s by two-time World Cup winner Brazilian player Didi (Portuguese: folha seca).
 Football is a recurrent motif during the film, as David Koberidze character searches his daughter through rural Georgia.
 The Brazilian national football team is also known for being wildly embraced by underdeveloped countries around the world.

 It was completely filmed using his personal Sony Ericsson W595, which was also used during the production of his first feature film Let the Summer Never Come Again (2017).
-It's low-resolution (144p), gives the "natural visual" the filmmaker aimed.
+Its low-resolution (144p), gives the "natural visual" the filmmaker aimed.

 Alongside casting his father in the lead role, Koberidze's brother Giorgi Koberidze composed the film score and oversaw the sound design.

 By May 2025, it was reported that film was in the final stages of post-production.

 Release

 Dry Leaf had its World Premiere at the main competition of the 78th Locarno Film Festival on 13 August 2025, where it competed for Golden Leopard.

 The film had its North American premiere at Wavelengths section of the 2025 Toronto International Film Festival on 7 September.
 It was also screened at the Currents Selections of the 2025 New York Film Festival in October.

 It was presented at the World Cinema section at the 30th Busan International Film Festival on 18 September 2025.
 It was also screened on 5 October 2025 at the Bangkok International Film Festival in the Main Competition, and at 'Strands: Dare' section of the 2025 BFI London Film Festival on 11 October 2025.

 It was screened in the Snapshots section of the 61st Chicago International Film Festival on 17 October 2025, and in Features at the Vienna International Film Festival on the same day, and the next day in International Perspective at the São Paulo International Film Festival on 18 October 2025.

-It will be screened in Survey Expanded: Fragilities at the Thessaloniki International Film Festival on 7 November 2025, and will have its Singapore Premiere in the Undercurrent section of the 36th Singapore International Film Festival on 29 November 2025.
+It will be screened in Survey Expanded: Fragilities at the Thessaloniki International Film Festival on 7 November 2025, and had its Singapore Premiere in the Undercurrent section of the 36th Singapore International Film Festival on 29 November 2025.

 It was presented in the 'Best of Festivals' at the 29th Tallinn Black Nights Film Festival on 15 November 2025.

+On 8 August 2026, it was screened in the Melbourne International Film Festival in Experimentations Strand for its Victorian Premiere.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 82% based on 17 reviews, with an average rating of 7.0/10.